lobehub/sd-webui-lobe-theme/README.md

 </div>

-## 🤯 Usage
+## ✨ Feature Overview

 ![][feat-thememode]

-#### Light and Dark Themes
+#### `1` Light & Dark Theme

+The current theme design provides two visual effects: light theme and dark theme, to meet the visual comfort needs of users in different lighting environments, which can be quickly switched in the upper right corner of the navigation bar.
+If you prefer to default to the dark theme, you can achieve this by using the startup parameter `--theme=dark`.

 > \[!TIP]
 >
-> You can quickly switch between light and dark themes in the upper-right corner of the navigation bar.

-The current theme supports both light and dark themes.
-If you want to force dark mode, use the `--theme=dark` argument to launch your WebUI.
-For example, on Windows, your `webui-user.bat` should include:
+> To force a certain color theme in the startup file, for example, if you want to default to the dark mode in the Windows system, you can add the following content to the `webui-user.bat` file:

 ```shell
 set COMMANDLINE_ARGS= --theme=dark
 ```

-Alternatively, you can switch directly through URL Props:
+In addition, you can also directly switch the theme through URL parameters:

 ```shell
 http://localhost:7860/?__theme=light
 http://localhost:7860/?__theme=dark
 ```

+Through these simple and intuitive operations, users can quickly switch the interface theme according to their personal preferences or current environment, in order to achieve the best user experience.

 <div align="right">